ONSvisual/accessibility/audit.md

 ### Solution

 Provide accessible alternative.
 I think we're going to have to code up something that reads out the value once you put the postcode in that's visually hidden.
 And possibly what quintile you're in.
+Read out the area name and value as a default (choropleth map).
+Anything that's a bit more bespoke e.g. deaths map read out the value.